 Cam decided to go low-key when he and Mitchell announced their plans to adopt another baby.
 That means a small banner, sparklers and some light musical accompaniment in the form of “Let’s Hear It for the Boy.”
 That’s actually pretty low-key for Cam.
 Their attempts to adopt again have led to a lot of heartache.
 Still, Cameron Tucker is an optimistic dreamer.
 Don’t believe us?
 Then just challenge him to chunk a pumpkin across the length of a football field.
 Cam will prove to you that anything is possible and that’s the gourd’s honest truth.

-Stonestreet has wrapped production in the thriller The Loft, directed by Erik Van Looy and starring Karl Urban, James Marsden, Wentworth Miller and Rachael Taylor.
-The film follows five friends who share a loft where the body of an unknown woman is found.
-It will release in 2013.
-Stonestreet was recently seen in the comedy Bad Teacher, with Cameron Diaz, Jason Segal and Justin Timberlake, from Columbia Pictures.
+Stonestreet will also star in the thriller "The Loft," directed by Erik Van Looy and also starring Karl Urban, James Marsden, Wentworth Miller and Rachael Taylor.
+The independent film follows five friends who share a loft for their extramarital affairs and begin to question one another after the body of an unknown woman is found in the property.
+The pic will be released by Universal Pictures.

-Born and raised in Kansas City, Stonestreet was introduced to acting after a friend dared him to audition for the play Prelude to a Kiss while at Kansas State University.
-After graduating with a degree in Sociology, he moved to Chicago to study and perform theatre and improv, spending two years doing TV commercials and studying with Improv Olympic Chicago (alumni include Amy Poehler, Mike Meyers, Chris Farley) and The Second City (alumni include Steve Carell, Tina Fey, Stephen Colbert), before moving west.
-While continuing doing commercial work, he built a resume of memorable characters on such TV shows as Dharma & Greg, Malcolm in the Middle, Party of Five, Spin City, ER, The West Wing, American Dad, Providence, Close to Home, Crossing Jordan and Bones.
-Prior to Modern Family, Stonestreet’s most notable character was his recurring role as Ronnie Litre, the questionable documents technician, on the original <i>CSI.</i> He was also a series regular on the Fox pilot 13 Graves, and has guest starred in The Mentalist, N.C.I.S., Pushing Daisies and the finale of this season’s Nip/Tuck.
+Stonestreet, born and raised in Kansas City, was introduced to acting after a friend dared him to audition for the play "Prelude to a Kiss" while he was studying at Kansas State University.
+After graduating with a degree in Sociology, he moved to Chicago to study and perform theatre and improv, spending two years doing television commercials and studying with Improv Olympic Chicago (alumni include Amy Poehler, Mike Meyers, Chris Farley, among others) and The Second City (alumni include Steve Carell, Tina Fey, Stephen Colbert, among others) before moving further west.

-On the big screen Stonestreet played Sheldon, the hotel desk clerk, in Cameron Crowe’s Almost Famous.
-In 2003 he starred in IFC’s cult classic, Girls Will Be Girls, which was an official selection to the Sundance Film Festival.
+On the big screen, Stonestreet played Sheldon, the hotel desk clerk in Cameron Crowe’s "Almost Famous."
+In 2003, he starred in IFC’s cult classic "Girls Will Be Girls" which was an official selection to the Sundance Film Festival that year.